jacobrosenthal/rust-training-aimldevfest-2019/src/chapter_1.md

 ```
 > The seperation of definition from implementation is incredbly powerful.
 This way if we make our trait public anyone downstream can customize our function for their archictecture or edge case.
 This keeps Rust from amongst other things passing around huge config structs full of lifecycle callbacks and other configuration overrides.

 OK.
-So we can forget about shout.
+So we can forget about our toy shout example.
 Lets implement a trait we don't own, the Display trait shipped with std Rust for our custom Opt type.
 As a reminder above, it said
 ```
    = help: the trait `std::fmt::Display` is not implemented for `Opt`
 ```